|Nutritional Guidelines (per serving)|

 These curry puffs are fabulous hot or cold and perfect for taking to parties or picnics as they travel well.
 You can also pop them into your lunchbox.

 To turn these curry puffs into a meal, serve them with a tangy green salad and some ripe tomatoes drizzled with oil and sprinkled with sea salt.
-Some brinjal (eggplant chutney) or a spicy tomato relish would work really well, too.
+Some delicious chutney or other sauce, or a spicy tomato relish would work really well, too.

 If you're a chili addict you can add half to one teaspoon chili powder to this recipe.